basho/basho_docs/content/riak/kv/2.0.2/using/reference/search.md

 process may exist without the other.
 They are either both up or both down.

-All other communication between Riak Search and Solr is performed via HTTP, including querying, indexing, and administration commands.
+All other communication between Riak search and Solr is performed via HTTP, including querying, indexing, and administration commands.
 The ibrowse Erlang HTTP client is used to manage these communications as both it and the Jetty container hosting Solr pool HTTP connections,